KenanGain/outlier_ui_hackathon_2025/README.md

 🎉 This project was proudly built for VibeCoding Hackathon – Outliers UI Edition 🔥 Showcasing cutting-edge fintech with 3D AI dashboards, blazing performance & aesthetic design!

-yaml
-Copy
-Edit

----

-Let me know if you want to:
-- Embed a live demo link
-- Add shields for CI/CD, test coverage, or analytics
-- Include animated preview (GIF)
-- Link to your DevPost or Hackathon submission page

 ```
 ## 🧑‍💻 Author & Socials